adr/madr/README.md

 This repository offers a solution to record architectural decisions.
 It provides files to document Architectural Decisions using **M**arkdown and **A**rchitectural **D**ecision **R**ecords.

-The decisions are placed in the folder `docs/adr` to
+Since MADR 3.0.0, the decisions are placed in the folder `docs/decisions` to

 1) Enable [GitHub pages](https://pages.github.com/) to render it using the web.
    See <https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/> for more information.
 2) Separate the architectural decisions from other documentation.

-The filenames are following the pattern `NNNN-title-with-dashes.md` ([ADR-0005](docs/adr/0005-use-dashes-in-filenames.md)), where
+The filenames are following the pattern `NNNN-title-with-dashes.md` ([ADR-0005](docs/decisions/0005-use-dashes-in-filenames.md)), where

 - `NNNN` is a consecutive number and we assume that there won't be more than 9,999 ADRs in one repository.
 - the title is stored using dashes and lowercase, because [adr-tools] also does that.